-The proponent must identify the probability of potential accidents and malfunctions related to the Project, including an explanation of how those events were identified, potential consequences (including the environmental effects), the worst case scenarios and the effects of these scenarios.
+The proponent must identify a list of, and the probability of potential accidents and malfunctions related to the Project, including an explanation of how those events were identified, potential consequences including the environmental effects, the worst case scenarios and the effects of these scenarios.
+Examples of events that should be considered include events such as failure of dams and dykes.

 The geographical and temporal boundaries for the assessment of malfunctions and accidents may be different than those in the scope of factors for each VEC.
-This analysis must include an identification of the magnitude of an accident and/or malfunction, including the quantity, mechanism, rate, form and characteristics of the contaminants and other materials likely to be released into the environment during the accident and malfunction events.
+This analysis must include, at a conceptual level, an identification of the magnitude of an accident and/or malfunction, including the quantity, mechanism, rate, form and characteristics of the contaminants and other materials likely to be released into the environment during the accident and malfunction events.

 The EIS must also describe the safeguards that have been established to protect against such occurrences and the contingency and emergency response procedures in place if an accident or malfunction does occur.
+The EIS must include a list of emergency response plans to be developed and implemented during the life of the project.